 It is said that this spirit boy lived in the sky but at one time was sent to earth to be a teacher.

-Wiinabozho thought about how to hunt this ginoozhens, so he got some wood to make a bow and arrows.
+Wenabozho thought about how to hunt this ginoozhens, so he got some wood to make a bow and arrows.
 Then he asked his grandmother if there were any binesiwag (birds) whose feathers could be put on the arrows to make them effective.
-She told Wiinabozho the only feathers strong enough come from a binesi that lives in the sky, at the opening of the clouds.
+She told Wenabozho the only feathers strong enough come from a binesi that lives in the sky, at the opening of the clouds.
 One would have to go there to get these feathers.

 Now, if you look closely, noozis, you can still see the short marks on the birch tree to commemorate my sharp claws which almost killed him.
 I also put "pictures" of my baby birds with outstretched wings into the bark so the sacrifice of my children would always be remembered!
 Upon returning to my tribe and after a mourning period of 3 suns and moons, a naming ceremony was held on my behalf, and this is how I received the name Misaabooz Baaginaazhikwe nindizhinikaaz, Woman-Who-Strikes-the-Great-Hare-with-Lightning!"

 Smiling at the Anishinaabe girl who sat across her listening intently, the old Medicine Woman, after a brief silence, resumed, "Now you know the story of my name, noozis, it is time to give you a name that tells yours!"